rahul3402/blocksworld_with_rag_react/README.md

 # blocksworld_rag_react
-tl:dr: Added ReAct and RAG + ReAct for plan generations with LLMs on the Blocksworld environment
+tl:dr Added ReAct and RAG + ReAct for plan generations with LLMs on the Blocksworld environment

 I added "t1_react" and "t1_rag_react" tasks to the existing Blocksworld repo.
 These tasks allowed for planning within the Blocksworld environment leveraging ReAct and ReAct combined with RAG.